midwayjs/pandora/docs/source/en/base/procfile_mode.md

 title: Understand procfile.js
 ---

-The `procfile.js` is a normal JS file, that provides chain style syntax to describe the process structure of application. which can be based on procfile.js to describe the process layout, and use a lot of powerful functions provided by Pandora.js.
+The `procfile.js` is a normal JS file, that provides chain style syntax to describe the process structure of the application. which can be based on procfile.js to describe the process layout, and use a lot of powerful functions provided by Pandora.js.

 Of course, it's not just simply to create some processes.
 It doing much better:

 > The Pandora.js will protect all created processes.
 >
-> The simple functions as auto restart, rotate log files, and count number of reset times.
+> The simple functions as auto restart, rotate log files, and count the number of reset times.
 >
 > The advanced functions as collect metrics over 30 indicators, auto business logic link tracing, integrate to existing APM ( such as Open-falcon ) and so on.
 >